DIGGER-Bac/G-GArden-Windows/README.md

 ## License
 This is a repository written under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+## How to Cite:
+DIGGER-BAC is published and can be cited as following:

+Philipp N, Brinkmann C, Georg J, Schindler D, Berghoff BA (2023) DIGGER-Bac: prediction of seed regions for high-fidelity construction of synthetic small RNAs in bacteria.
+Bioinformatics. https://doi.org/10.1093/bioinformatics/btad285

 ## References
 Potapov, Vladimir; Ong, Jennifer L.; Kucera, Rebecca B.; Langhorst, Bradley W.; Bilotti, Katharina; Pryor, John M. et al. (2018a): Comprehensive Profiling of Four Base Overhang Ligation Fidelity by T4 DNA Ligase and Application to DNA Assembly.
 In: ACS Synthetic Biology 7 (11), S. 2665–2674.
 DOI: 10.1021/acssynbio.8b00333.